 accounts resulting from delayed financial aid, which may be caused by

-student failure to submit complete financial aid files.
+student failure to complete financial aid file.
 Students with financial aid that is not finalized or with account balances that have not been adequately covered by a payment plan by the end of the first month of the semester may be withdrawn from the university.

 - Upon registration, students and/or their parent(s) or guardian(s)

 agree to accept the responsibility for all charges and other special

 fees already incurred and to be incurred for the student's education.
 Whitworth, in turn, agrees to make available educational programs and facilities

 as described in the university catalog and in most recent updates.
 Failure